Where To Watch The Six Nations In London

 There are seven big screens at Pub on the Park, none of which will be any use if there's a guy stood in front of your with his arms aloft.
 Image: Pub on the Park

-The pub, perched on the side of London Fields, is an excellent choice for Six Nations fans.
-It's got an infinite number of big screens (well, seven), and is showing every game of the tournament.
-Just remember when you book a table to tell them it's specifically for the sports, lest you end up having to watch it on your phone.
+Perched on the side of London Fields, this modern pub is an excellent choice for Six Nations fans, with its infinite (well, seven) big screens — showing every game.
+Just remember when you book a table to tell them it's for the sports, lest you end up having to stream it on your phone.

 Pub on the Park, London Fields